England & Scotland: Lake District to Edinburgh | VBT Bicycling Vacations Skip to Main Content

 Your vacation is about to begin!
 Spend your first night aloft and arrive ready for an unforgettable trip.

-There’ll be time to relax or explore Penrith after an included breakfast this morning.
-After checking out, you may store your luggage at the hotel’s reception desk, as you will not leave Penrith until after lunch.
-Plan to eat lunch or a snack on your own before meeting your VBT representative, as the next scheduled meal is dinner.
-Meet your VBT representative in the hotel lobby at 1:00 p.m.
-Please ensure you are dressed and ready to start cycling.
-You may change into your biking gear in the hotel’s public restrooms.
+After an included breakfast this morning, you’ll have time to relax or explore Penrith.
+After checking out, you may store your luggage at the hotel’s reception desk, as departure from Penrith is not until after lunch.
+Please plan to have lunch or a snack on your own before meeting your VBT representative, as the next scheduled meal will be dinner.

 Today's Ride Choices

-Afternoon: Warm-up ride — 11 miles
+Afternoon: Warm-Up Ride — 12 miles

 What to Expect:

-Cumulative Distance Range: 11 miles
+Cumulative Distance Range: 12 miles

 Included Meals: Breakfast, Dinner